ymmij1996/TLS-Handshake-Implementation/README.md

 # TLS-Handshake-Implementation
 * This project simulates TLS handshake using ECDHE key exchange and encrypt using AES-GCM afterward.
-Note that the CA certificate sent and verification part is completely skipped compared to the formal TLS handshake.
+Note that the CA certificate sent and verification part is completely skipped compared to the formal TLS handshake for simplicity.

 <h2> Testing Environment </h2>